Meet our team of dreamers and doers.

 Tracie Guild

-Ms. Guild received her Bachelor of Science in Family Community Services specializing in Youth, Program Management, Health and Kinesiology from Michigan State University.
+Tracie received her Bachelor of Science in Family Community Services from Michigan State University.

 Senior Director of Operations